Zhjiaxing/Zhjiaxing.github.io/_pages/about.md

 - My research interests cover the development of physics-informed data-driven modeling methodology for engineering practice.
 Recently, I focused on utilizing scientific machine learning tools, particularly physics-informed neural networks, and operator learning to solve problems in engineering practice.

 - I am looking for a PhD position!
-Please feel free to contact me via renyuhao@hnu.edu.cn or WeChat at 18983815201, if you are interested in me.
+Please feel free to contact me via **renyuhao@hnu.edu.cn** or **WeChat at 18983815201**, if you are interested in me.

 Recent News